Gustanol/bf-interpreter/readme.md

 **Symbol labels**

 - `cmd_plus` and `cmd_minus`:
-  - Increases and decreases respectively the value of the current cell
+  - Increases and decreases, respectively, the value of the current cell
-    - This value is gained by calling the label `calculate_cell_index`
+    - This value is obtained by calling the label `calculate_cell_index`
       - It only calculate the index considering the middle as the start

 - `cmd_dot`: